By now you’ve probably heard that many online business owners are making a killing by using Pinterest for business marketing.

 Make sure that the text is easy to read.
 If people have a hard time reading the text on your pin, they’re much less likely to repin it.
 So, make sure that the text stands out from the background and that the letters are big enough to read easily.

 Use images that reflect your brand.
 What does that mean?
 Well, if your blog or business is geared toward sophisticated women, then the images in your pins need to look sophisticated and feminine.
-My favorite place to grab royalty-free attribution-free images is Pexels.
+My favorite place to grab royalty-free attribution-free images is Pixabay.

 9. Pin Daily